Title (JP): 月姫 -A piece of blue glass moon- (Tsukihime – A piece of blue glass moon-)

 Tsukihime creator and writer Nasu Kinoko has gone on record talking about how the remake was partially inspired by the Rebuild of Evangelion movies, and it shows: Much like how some of the Angels were replaced by completely different ones in the Rebuild movies, Tsukihime similarly keeps the framework of the story while changing the fine details such as the enemies that the protagonists fight or adding new characters, and the result is something that still feels very similar to the original, yet is different enough to be refreshing for someone who is familiar with it.

-It should be also noted that both routes have their lore updated to fit in with the current state of the Type-Moon universe, and in some cases feel like they might be a bit too over-the-top, especially in the battles: While in the original game they still managed to have a contained feel to them which did not detract from the atmosphere, the remake’s battles are big spectacles that feel like they were pulled straight out of an action blockbuster, which some fans might not be happy about.
+It should be also noted that both routes have their lore updated to fit in with the current state of the Type-Moon universe, and in some cases feel like they might be a bit too over-the-top, especially in the battles: While in the original game they still managed to have a contained feel to them which did not detract from the atmosphere, the remake’s battles are big spectacles that feel like they were pulled straight out of an action blockbuster or battle anime movie, which some fans might not be too happy about.

 While the story and presentation are great, however, the game is unfortunately far from flawless: The system, while sufficient, is not particularly great, and has a number of issues.
 The 100 save slots might seem more than sufficient at first glance, but if one tries to aim for all of the bad endings (a necessity to unlock a certain secret), the 100 slots start to look like far too few.